Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-keys/README.md

 Multiple keys and multiple versions of the same key can be kept in the Key Vault.
 Cryptographic keys in Key Vault are represented as [JSON Web Key [JWK]](https://tools.ietf.org/html/rfc7517) objects.
 This library offers operations to create, retrieve, update, delete, purge, backup, restore and list the keys, as well as its versions.

 [Source code][source_code] | [API reference documentation][api_documentation] | [Product documentation][azkeyvault_docs] | [Samples][keys_samples]

 ## Getting started
 ### Adding the package to your project

-Maven dependency for Azure Key Client library.
-Add it to your project's pom file.
+Maven dependency for the Azure Key Vault Key client library.
+Add it to your project's POM file.

 [//]: # ({x-version-update-start;com.azure:azure-security-keyvault-keys;current})
 ```xml